 5G Core Network (5GC): In charge of overseeing the fundamental operations of the 5G SA network is the 5GC.
 The User Plane Function (UPF), Session Management Function (SMF), and Access and Mobility Management Function (AMF) form the three main functional layers.
-The user plane is responsible for managing data packet transmission, whereas the control plane focuses on handling network control processes.
+The user plane is responsible for data packet transmission, while the control plane handles control processes.
 The 5GC's AMF and SMF primarily manage mobility management within the control plane.
 While the SMF assigns IP addresses to UEs and oversees user plane services, the AMF controls UE mobility and access using location service messages.
 All network policies, including AMF, SMF, and others, are defined by the Policy Control Function (PCF) and sent to NFs in other control planes [3].

 Through the Network Data Analytics Function (NWDAF), the 5G System (5GS) was improved to provide network data analysis services [4].
-The NWDAF offers statistical and predictive insights for the 5G core network by collecting and analyzing data across multiple network domains.
-This data can be leveraged by machine learning (ML) algorithms to perform various tasks, such as data correlation, DDoS attack detection, mobility prediction and optimization, as well as Quality of Service (QoS) forecasting.
-Finally, the User Plane Function (UPF) of the 5G core network's user plane is responsible for packet forwarding and routing, connecting to the Data Network (DN).
+The NWDAF provides statistical and predictive insights into 5GC by gathering and analyzing data on various network domains.
+Machine learning (ML)

+algorithms can utilize data collected by the NWDAF for various purposes, such as correlating data, detecting DDoS attacks, predicting and optimizing mobility, and forecasting Quality of Service (QoS).
+Lastly, packet forwarding and routing are handled by the User Plane Function (UPF) of the 5GC user plane linked to the Data Network (DN).

 Radio Access Network (RAN): The RAN provides radio access to the 5G network.
 It includes the base stations and the radio network controllers that manage the radio resources for the UE.
 The RAN communicates with the 5GC to establish a connection between the UE and the core network.
 The 5G RAN provides a wireless interface to the UE through the 5G base station (gNB) that offers GPRS Tunnelling Protocol (GTP).
 GTP is a tunneling protocol that facilitates data transmission in mobile networks.
 The RAN utilizes GPRS tunneling to transmit network packets generated by the UE to the 5GC.
-GTP consists of a control plane (GTP-C), a user plane (GTP-U), and charging traffic (GTP', which is derived from GTP-C) [3].
+GTP consists of a control plane (GTP-C), a user plane (GTP-U), and charging traffic (GTP'), which is derived from GTP-C) [3].

 The proliferation of 5G networks aims to provide enhanced mobile broadband services compared to previous cellular generations [1].
 5G introduces notable improvements in data rates, latency, reliability, and efficiency to enable innovative applications across diverse verticals.
-5G leverages wider spectrum allocations, including sub-6 GHz bands, to deliver peak data rates of multi-Gbps.
+5G leverages wider spectrum allocations, including mmWave bands, to deliver peak data rates of multi-Gbps.
 Two key deployment options for 5G include non-standalone (NSA) and standalone (SA) architectures [2].
 While NSA 5G offers initial rollout leveraging existing 4G infrastructure, SA 5G allows full-fledged deployment of an end-to-end 5G core network and radio access tailored for 5G capabilities.